Table of Contents

 Cough is a common respiratory symptom.
 The most common cause of acute onset cough that lasts few days is respiratory tract infections.
 New and persistent cough in any smoker especially if older than fifty years of age is an alarming symptom of possible lung cancer.

 Patients with persistent cough that is associated with chronic dyspnea might have chronic obstructive lung disease or interstitial lung disease.
-Finally, patients who have chronic cough that is productive might have chronic bronchitis, bronchiectasis or asthma.
+Finally, patients who have a chronic cough that is productive might have chronic bronchitis, bronchiectasis or asthma.

-Patients presenting with hemoptysis should be evaluated to exclude possible life-threatening conditions such as pulmonary embolism, pneumonia and lung cancer.
+Patients presenting with hemoptysis should be evaluated to exclude possible life-threatening conditions such as pulmonary embolism, pneumonia, and lung cancer.
 Patients with these conditions usually have severe chest pain from pleural irritation complicating the presenting picture.

 Hemoptysis can also be subdivided into minor and major where major bleeding is defined as coughing of more than 200 ml of blood per day.
-Possible causes of major hemoptysis include lung cancer, bronchiectasis and tuberculosis.
+Possible causes of major hemoptysis include lung cancer, bronchiectasis, and tuberculosis.
 Though the most common cause of minor hemoptysis is chronic bronchitis, patients with chronic obstructive lung disease, acute lung infections, and chronic bronchitis can also present with minor hemoptysis.

 Systemic Illness and Lung Disease

 In addition to the detailed history of the presenting complaint, systemic review of other symptoms related to other body systems can also provide valuable information in diagnosing systemic causes of lung disease.
-For instance, patients with anorexia, fatigue, unexplained weight loss and night sweats might have lymphoma.
+For instance, patients with anorexia, fatigue, unexplained weight loss, and night sweats might have lymphoma.